sam-levy/CDRex/README.md

 ### Asdf

-If you don't have Elixir and Erlang installed, first you need to install asdf.
+If you don't have Elixir and Erlang installed, you can install both via asdf.
-In order to install it please follow the instructions on [asdf documentation page](http://asdf-vm.com/guide/getting-started.html#_1-install-dependencies).
+In order to install asdf please follow the instructions in the [asdf documentation page](http://asdf-vm.com/guide/getting-started.html#_1-install-dependencies).

 With `asdf` installed, please enter this commands on your terminal to install the required plugins: